 Or, if you’re like me and just want to get down to the nuts and bolts of things, then keep reading!

 I’m going to save the full update on how things are going with my hair one year on for another post.
-This one is going to be a quick start guide for anyone thinking of starting the curly girl method UK style, read on for my top tips to hit the ground running!
+But for anyone thinking of starting the curly girl method UK style, read on for my top tips to hit the ground running!

 I know I keep referring to the ‘UK style’ of the curly girl method.
 But there’s a good reason.
 Although the curly girl method is becoming more recognised across the UK, it is still quite an American-based thing.
 When I first started doing it, I had a nightmare trying to find half of the products recommended in the online curly girl communities.
-The reason being that a lot of them were USA brands.
+The reason being that a lot of them were USA-based brands.

 After some extensive research, I learned about the ingredients and what made a product safe for curly hair.
-So it became a marathon every time I went to the supermarket, checking the backs of the bottles like some sort of obsessed health and safety inspector.
+So it became an absolute marathon every time I went to the supermarket, checking the backs of the bottles like some sort of obsessed health and safety inspector.

-Before we begin, it’s important to remember that although we’re looking at top tips to get started with the curly girl method quickly, it’s important to be patient when starting out on this road.
-I know, contradictory.
-But this really will not happen overnight.
+Before we begin, it’s important to remember that although we’re looking at top tips to get started with the curly girl method quickly, it’s important to be patient when heading out on this road.
+I know, contradictory, but this really will not happen overnight.
 So, keep that in mind and adjust your expectations, and you’ll soon start seeing results before you know it!

 No, but seriously.
 The first few weeks, you’re going to wonder what the hell you were even thinking.
 Making the transition from years of normal washing to co-washing, gels and ‘plopping’ (bear with me), is going to really confuse you.
 Not to mention it’ll make your hair feel truly disgusting.